zachmiland11/cloud-run-mcp/README.md

 ## Tools

+- `deploy-file-contents`: Deploys files to Cloud Run by providing their contents directly.
+- `deploy-local-files`: Deploys files from the local file system to a Google Cloud Run service _(only available when running locally)_.
+- `deploy-local-folder`: Deploys a local folder to a Google Cloud Run service _(only available when running locally)_.
-- `list-projects`: Lists available GCP projects.
+- `list-projects`: Lists available GCP projects _(only available when running locally)_.
 - `list-services`: Lists Cloud Run services in a given project and region.
 - `get-service`: Gets details for a specific Cloud Run service.
-- `deploy-local-files`: Deploys files from the local file system to a Google Cloud Run service.
-- `deploy-local-folder`: Deploys a local folder to a Google Cloud Run service.
-- `deploy-file-contents`: Deploys files to Cloud Run by providing their contents directly.

 ## Use as local MCP server